mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/integrating-other-PIDs/PIDF-loops.rst

 .. note:: To use feedforward effectively you have to have a good idea of how your system will behave ahead of time.

 kF is the simplest gain to tune.
 You just need to find a value that gets you right into your operating range.
-Feedforward doesn’t perform any corrections , rather it moves your starting point from 0 to “whatever you want”.
+Feedforward doesn't perform any corrections , rather it moves your starting point from 0 to “whatever you want”.
 This makes it much easier to tune the rest of the PID .
 Having a tighter range to correct results in faster reactions and finer control.